DanielPodolsky/Estatein-Real-Estate-Training/notes-to-fix.md

 1. Background image for the site; Don't put them in the CSS Reset.
 Instead, put the background image in the body.
 2. Not a problem, but good video for hamburger :) https://www.youtube.com/watch?v=U8smiWQ8Seg (Coding2Go)
+3. align-items: stretch; Makes the flex items have the height of the tallest flex item so they all align together nicely.